Far from Men: Adaptation from "The Guest"

 Thirdly, another variation between the short story and its adaptation would be how the theme of existentialism was portrayed.
 In "The Guest", Camus portrays Daru's decision (or lack of one) at the end of the story to be a meaningless one since regardless of what he chooses to do, it can be inferred that he will meet the same fate - death.
 If he turns in the prisoner, he would be killed by the man's family (which is how the story ends) and if he were to release him, he would in turn be prosecuted by the French authorities.
 While this is an unfortunate conclusion, it is equally realistic, bearing plentiful philosophical significance.
 Oelhoffen, in turn, decides to challenge this grim end by showing that both Daru and Mohamed can in fact find a happiness despite all their struggles.
 Consequently, this dis-intensifies the discussion on existentialism and causes it to resemble Western-style movies through the clichés it employs.

+Themes

+Viggo Mortensen said that, as he was making the film, he thought about "European versus native populations in America, but also about Gaza" and "the artificial country called Iraq that was created by Europeans and is now falling apart.

+Reception

-Critical reception
+Critical response

 The movie was well received by the critics.
 Review aggregator Rotten Tomatoes reports that 79% of 24 critics gave the film a positive review, for an average rating of 6.8/10.
 Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, calculated a "generally favorable" average score of 74, based on 13 reviews.

 According to Manohla Dargis of The New York Times, "Camus sets the movie's initial course, but Mr. Oelhoffen resolutely steers it home with political context, historical hindsight, an unambiguous moral imperative and a pair of well-matched performances."